JujuAdams/painfully-learned-lessons/README.md

 ### I have an active subscription and/or a permanent license.
 Why don't I see any export options?

 To see your exports, you need to be logged into your Opera account.
 If you're logged in, but still don't see them, simply log out and log back in.
-This is a bug and will be fixed soon.
+This is a bug and will hopefully be fixed soon.